abavisg/applecast-cli/README.md

 ```
 📥 Received URL: https://podcasts.apple.com/us/podcast/id840986946?i=1000631244436
 ✅ Fetched HTML content.
+✅ Metadata extracted and saved to output/metadata.json
 ```

+The tool automatically:
-The HTML content will be saved to `output/episode.html`.
+1. Fetches the HTML content and saves it to `output/episode.html`
+2. Extracts episode metadata and saves it to `output/metadata.json`

 ### Examples